 This frame format is defined to allow the node hosting the NR PDCP entity to receive assistance information.

 The following shows the respective ASSISTANCE INFORMATION DATA frame.

+If the number of octets for Radio Quality Assistance Information is more than 1 then the Radio Quality Assistance Information is placed in the ascending order of logical channel ID.